Weekly Reader: Evgeni Malkin is NHL's most underappreciated superstar

 Everyone has some passion or interest in their life that, when it comes up in casual conversation, draws an awkward or baffled reaction.
 Maybe it's a peculiar hobby or an obscure TV show.
 Or, maybe you're like me, and it's a weekly professional wrestling podcast that can spend upward of five hours talking about the career of an androgynous grappler in a simmering body suit named Goldust.

-Since August 2016, "Something To Wrestle With Bruce Pritchard" has been a regular part of my road trips and train rides.
-The format could best be described as a mini-trial on various wrestlers and moments in wrestling, as host Conrad Thompson lays out the history and cross-examines Pritchard, a former World Wrestling Federation executive whom you may remember as the red-faced parody of televangelists, Brother Love.
+Since August 2016, "Something To Wrestle With Bruce Prichard" has been a regular part of my road trips and train rides.
+The format could best be described as a mini-trial on various wrestlers and moments in wrestling, as host Conrad Thompson lays out the history and cross-examines Prichard, a former World Wrestling Federation executive whom you may remember as Brother Love, the red-faced parody of televangelists.

 If you don't have your tickets for Saturday's @PrichardShow LIVE show...what are you waiting for?
 You won't have a better time for a cheaper price!
 Head on over to https://t.co/gH826TFGeV and buy your tickets today.
 PROMO CODE: WRESTLE pic.twitter.com/W0o9eXmbhx